Medical School for International Health, Ben Gurion University of the Negev

 ASN offers nutrition internships for medical students via its Clinical Nutrition Internship Program.
 This program is designed to increase the role of nutrition in the practice of medicine, medical research, health promotion, and disease prevention by providing a unique combination of educational experiences to medical students.

 Each selected student works under a recognized authority in clinical nutrition in a U.S. medical school or hospital.
-A list of available mentors, all members of The American Society for Nutrition, will be presented to each successful applicant, upon notification of acceptance, from which they may select their mentor.
-If more than one selected applicant desires the same mentor, the decision will be made by a drawing.
+The American Society for Nutrition will match each successful applicant with a mentor.
 It is also possible for selected applicants to arrange for a mentor themselves, but the mentor must be approved by ASN.

 The internships will last eight weeks and usually be scheduled in the summer, but other times could be arranged.
 The students will be exposed to both clinical and academic aspects of nutrition.
 Each student will receive a $ 2,500 stipend for the eight-week internship.